 Consider magnesium glycinate supplements if you have a condition that affects your magnesium levels, like diabetes or inflammatory bowel disease (IBD).
 Alcohol and medication use can affect your levels, too.

-However, symptoms of low dietary intake are rarely seen because the kidneys limit its excretion.
+However, symptoms of low dietary intake are rarely seen because your kidneys

-The Recommended Dietary Allowance (RDA) for magnesium is dependent on age and gender, but a healthy range is between
+The Recommended Dietary Allowance (RDA) for magnesium depends on your age and sex, but a healthy range is about

-One supplement that’s used to help boost magnesium levels in those with a deficiency is magnesium glycinate.
+One supplement people with magnesium deficiencies use to help boost their levels is magnesium glycinate.
 It’s usually well tolerated and easily absorbed by your body.

 Many types of magnesium supplements are available on the market.
-Out of all of these, magnesium oxide is the most affordable.
-However, magnesium oxide is poorly absorbed by the digestive system, and is most commonly used to relieve heartburn or constipation.
+Magnesium oxide is the most affordable, but your digestive system doesn’t absorb it well.
+It’s most commonly used to relieve heartburn or constipation.

 Magnesium glycinate is formed by combining elemental magnesium with the amino acid glycine.
-This form of magnesium is highly bioavailable, meaning the magnesium is easily absorbed through the small intestine.
+This form of magnesium is highly bioavailable, meaning the magnesium is easily absorbed through your small intestine.

 Magnesium glycinate has been shown to have a variety of benefits, including helping to: